BirkhoffG/Diet_Master/docs/workflow.md

    > git branch dev
    ```

    > Naming the new branch `dev` is actually not recommended.
-Naming the new branch as a specific feature name (e.g. frontpage) or developer's name (e.g. birkhoff) might be a better choice.
+Naming the new branch as a descriptive branch name such as specific feature name (e.g. frontpage) or developer's name (e.g. birkhoff) might be a better choice.

    Now we have two branches `git branch`